 Imagine what you could do with all of that extra time…

-Lastly, single-use razors are a huge environmental pollution and by getting rid of the hair you’ll save thousands of razors from going to waste.
+Lastly, single-use razors are a huge environmental pollutant.
+And by getting rid of the hair, you’ll save thousands of razors from going to waste.

-Most clinicians agree and recommend that you should avoid taking a shower for at least 24 hours after you get laser hair removal.
-Some doctors suggest waiting for up to 2 days after treatment, especially for those who have more sensitive skin.
+Most clinicians agree and recommend that you should avoid taking a shower or a bath for at least 24 hours after you get laser hair removal.
+Some technicians suggest waiting for up to 2 days after treatment, especially for those who have more sensitive skin and lots of redness.

 If you can’t wait that long, though, you should be fine as long as you wait a full day.